3x NEED TO KNOW- Scooter Rentals in Thailand

 Go With The Flow

-In Thailand there are different rules in traffic.
+In Thailand there are different rules in traffic (just like in Bali).
 Or how I experienced it, there is only one real rule and that is to drive on the left-hand side.
 The many cars and scooters mingle together and because everyone gives each other space to move, the traffic flows.
 Often on the highways the lane on the farthest left is unofficially assigned to scooters, which is nice because then you have enough space to drive comfortably in between the rest of the (much faster going) traffic.
 If you are always used to strict traffic rules, you might have to get used to this a little.
 But as long as you “Go with the flow” everything will be fine, and you’ll have a great time driving through the diverse landscapes.

 Read the Ultimate 3-Week Thailand Travel Itineray ➳ Here!